-Similarly, the WordPress themes and plugins of your website are also needed to be kept updated to make your website speedy and secured.
+Similarly, the WordPress themes and plugins of your website are also needed to be kept updated to make your website speedy and secure.

 Caching can immensely help you reduce the loading time of your website and one can experience this improvement instantly.
-These caching generates static HTML files from the dynamic WordPress website and served as the saved HTML files to reduce the processing loading speed on the server and improve your site’s performance.
+These caching plugins generate static HTML files from the dynamic WordPress website and serve as the saved HTML files to reduce the processing loading speed on the server and improve your site’s performance.

 For more details about cache plugins, you can check out our collection: 5 Best WordPress Cache Plugins to Speed Up WordPress Website